The recent merger of MQM and PML-N is a classic example of politics of opportunism.

 The pointing finger points to the silence of the Pakistani army towards the murders of Salmaan Taseer and Shahbaz Bhatti.
 Has no one wondered why the security establishment has been so silent on the issue?
 Can no one hear the loudness of this silence?
 When something is too obvious, it is not really obvious and when all other possibilities are eliminated, what is left no matter how improbable is always the truth.

-balancing of the scales of political power in Pakistan.
+There are serious things presently afoot in Pakistan and the events clearly hint of a massive imbalancing of the scales of political power in Pakistan.
 There is a silent coup d’ etat underway in Pakistan and Pakistan, as a state, is quickly becoming a state of martial law.
 Two events, isolated yet connected, have changed the nature of power in Pakistan and those two events were the extensions given to General Kayani as the Chief of Army Staff and to General Pasha as the head of Inter-Services-Intelligence (ISI).

 What these extensions imply is that the Pakistani military and the Pakistani military intelligence (ISI) have institutionally merged and the idea of a political power, which was always considered to rest with the chief of the army staff, will now be equally shared between the chief of the army staff and the director-general of the ISI.